elseano/atom-buildbox-status/README.md

 # Usage

-You can use the package Settings for Atom wide enjoyment, or have a `.buildbox.json` file in your project root with all the settings specific to that project.
+You can use the package Settings for Atom wide enjoyment, or have a `.buildbox.json` file in your project root with all the settings specific to that project, which is probably a better choice for your project name.

 For example: